 The script will decrypt the downloaded data.
 It is, again, a PowerShell script, which is executed after decryption.

 The decrypted PowerShell script sends the encrypted RSA key with “IV” to the server at: hxxps://185.128.42[.]194:8080/news.php.
 In response, the server sends the encrypted AES key to victim.

 The script fetches information from the victim’s machine, encrypts it with the AES key, and sends it to the server at: hxxps://185.128.42[.]194:8080/process.php.

 The server responds with the final payload PowerShell script which appears to be a part of the PowerShell empire framework post-exploitation.

 Transactions of this post-exploitation framework look like this:

 Fig12: Network transactions

 The PowerShell empire is a post-exploitation framework that provides a Metasploit-like framework in PowerShell and Python.
 It includes different types of backdoors with multiple modules.
-It deals strictly with Windows machines and is extremely useful in penetration testing.
+It deals strictly with Windows machines and is extremely useful in ethical hacking tests.
 In some cases, however, attackers use this framework to hijack a user’s system and perform malicious activities.

 Case II: DDE protocol abuse leads to Locky ransomware